atomicjolt/canvas-dev/README.md

     4. Installs Ruby gems and npm packages.
     5. Creates and sets up the database.
     6. Compiles assets.

-5. As the vagrant user, start rails.
-This can be done in two ways:
-```bash
-cd ~/canvas-lms
-bundle exec rails --binding 0.0.0.0
-```
-or simply `rails` which is a script on your path that does that for you.
+    7. Runs Canvas, delayed jobs, and the RCE api automatically and sends logs to syslog

-6. Visit canvas in your browser at localhost:8080.
+5. Visit canvas in your browser at localhost:8080.
 Username:  `admin@example.com`
 Password: `asdfasdf`

-7. (optional) If you want ssl, copy the provided canvas.conf into your nginx sites-enabled directory.
+6. (optional) If you want ssl, copy the provided canvas.conf into your nginx sites-enabled directory.
 This makes the assumption that you use the atomicjolt.xyz ssl strategy.
 Otherwise you will have to modify it

-## Tips
+## Running manually
-1. To run delayed jobs (if you need them):
+If you'd rather run a service manually, find the directory in /etc/service where it's run from and run `svc -d [path-to-directory]`.
+Then start the service as the vagrant user as described below:

+### Rails
 ```bash
 cd ~/canvas-lms
+bundle exec rails --binding 0.0.0.0
+```

+### Delayed job
+```bash
+cd ~/canvas-lms
 ./script/delayed_job run
 ```

-2. To run the canvas RCE service:
+### RCE API
 ```bash
 cd ~/canvas-rce-api
 NODE_ENV=production npm start